boholder/puntgun/docs/docs/usage/commands.md

 please make use of the search engine with keyword "<your terminal(e.g. cmd, mac terminal)> <expected operation(switch directory)>".

-Assuming that you can run the puntgun tool in the terminal, That is, when you type `puntgun` and enter, you will see the terminal print out the logo with the help information.
+Assuming that you can run the puntgun in the terminal, that is, when you type `puntgun` and enter, you will see the terminal print out the logo with help information.

 ```shell
 > puntgun